Investigate These True Detective Filming Locations

 Though you won’t see Oak Alley Plantation’s famous big house and rows of live oak trees in True Detective’s pilot episode, you will see some of the stunning, lush landscape that surrounds them.
 In the show, look for the scene where detectives Rust Cohle and Marty Hart discover Dora Lange’s body.
 That was filmed in a remote section of the plantation’s property.

 Today, you can visit the plantation for a tour of the home, and for a walk under the canopy of trees that lead to the levee overlooking the Mississippi River.
 Oak Alley is located close to more than a dozen other sugar plantations, many of which are open to the public for tours.
 While driving the stretch of LA Hwy 18 known as the Great River Road, look for Laura Plantation: Louisiana's Creole Heritage Site, St. Joseph, Houmas House, Destrehan and Whitney plantations, among others.

 Fans of True Detective learn in an early episode of a frightening and mysterious place called Carcosa.
 It is one of the main settings for the show, and with its maze of nearly 200-year-old brick catacombs, also happens to be one of the most scenic.

 The real history of Carcosa’s setting is no less fascinating than the fictional version.
 Its actual name is Fort Macomb, and it was built in the 1820s to protect New Orleans from invasion by foreign boats.
 Fort Macomb saw most of its action during the Civil War, when Confederate fighters occupied its underground chambers (fortified with 40 foot-thick walls) until Union soldiers routed them with the capture of New Orleans in 1862.

-Fort Macomb and neighboring Fort Pike state historic sites are easily reachable from New Orleans and Slidell.
-History buffs wanting to learn more about these forts should definitely stop by the Confederate Memorial Hall Museum in New Orleans, which happens to be within a stone’s throw of two other prominent local museums—the National WWII Museum and the Ogden Museum of Southern Art.
+Fort Macomb is closed to the public, but neighboring Fort Pike State Historic Site is easily reachable from New Orleans and Slidell.
+History buffs wanting to learn more about these forts should definitely stop by the Confederate Memorial Hall Museum in New Orleans, which happens to be within a stone’s throw of the National WWII Museum.
+See more state historic sites here.